- Published on

 What's missing?

-As much as I find it hard to empathise with them, I'm sure there are Powerpoint and Prezi experts out there that would be horrified at the list of things they can't do.
-As much as super slick animated presentations can look really cool, they're not something I really aspire to being able to create.
+As much as I find it hard to empathise with them, I'm sure there are PowerPoint experts out there who would be horrified at the list of things they can't do.
+As much as super slick animated presentations can look really cool, they're not something I really aspire to be able to create.
 Partly because I'm lazy and devoid of artistic talent, but also because I feel these things are often a distraction or a massive waste of time.